Model Selection in the Claude Agent SDK

 }

-If the session hits $2 while running Opus, the SDK switches to Sonnet and continues.
-The session does not fail.
+If the session exceeds $2 while running Opus, the SDK switches to Sonnet and continues.
+The session does not fail mid-task.

 You can change models during a session based on what the agent is doing.
-A hook that detects a specific tool being called can trigger a model switch.
+A hook that detects a specific tool call can trigger a model escalation.

 ---